Media Outreach Newswire Launches USA Press Release Distribution Network

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> HONG KONG SAR - Media OutReach Newswire - 28 February 2024 - Media OutReach Newswire , Asia's first global newswire, has launched its own press release distribution network for the USA market.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 28 February 2024 - Media OutReach Newswire , Asia's first global newswire, has launched its own press release distribution network for the USA market.

 As the first global newswire in Asia to build a dedicated distribution network across the USA, clients will have unlimited access to a proprietary database of more than 50,000 journalists and editors covering more than 443 trade media categories, distribution to Associated Press (AP) Newsroom, and news posting on more than 430 news sites, including APNews, to provide extensive reach to local USA media outlets for corporate announcements, brand and product launches, partnerships, and brand awareness.